FZJ-INM1-BDA/siibra-toolbox-neuroimaging/README.rst

 Medicine (INM-1), Forschungszentrum Jülich GmbH*

-This repository provides a toolbox for `siibra <https://siibra-python.readthedocs.io>`__ which provides functionalities to assign whole brain signals provided in a NIfTI file to brain regions.
-The result is a report about brain regions that overlap with strong signals and their properties.
+This repository provides a toolbox for `siibra <https://siibra-python.readthedocs.io>`__ which provides functionalities to assign whole brain activation maps, as obtained from functional neuroimaging, to brain regions.
+Given an input volume in the form of a NIfTI file, the toolbox will segregate the input signal into connectec components, and then analyze overlap and correlation of each component with regions defined in an atlas.
+Per default, the Julich-Brain probabilistic cytoarchitectonic maps defined in MNI152 space are used, and the input volume is assumed in the same physical space.
+The result is a formatted report about brain regions that overlap with strong signals and their properties.
 The functionality is strongly inspired by similar functionalities of the popular `SPM anatomy toolbox <https://github.com/inm7/jubrain-anatomy-toolbox>`__ [EickhoffEtAl2005]_.

-    **Note:** *``siibra-toolbox-neuroimaging`` is still in development.
-While care is taken that it works reliably, its API is not yet stable and you may still encounter bugs when using it.*
+    **Note:** *``siibra-toolbox-neuroimaging`` is still in early development.
+Get in touch with us to discuss, and feel free to post issues here on github.*

-``siibra-python``\ ’s documentation is hosted at https://siibra-python.readthedocs.io.
+The toolbox relies on the functionalities of ``siibra-python``, documented at https://siibra-python.readthedocs.io.
 It includes a catalogue of well documented code examples that walk you through the different concepts and functionalities.
 As a new user, it is recommended to go through these examples - they are easy and will quickly provide you with the